frugalos/raftlog/CONTRIBUTING.md

 Pull Request
 ------------

-Before creating a pull request, please make sure that the unit tests passes in your environment:
+Before creating a pull request, please make sure that the unit tests pass in your environment:

 ```console
 $ cargo test